Stripe Express

 The 1099-MISC is a tax information form generally used to report miscellaneous income such as royalties, awards, and other payments that may be made to a service provider or contractor.
 This helps the IRS track how much they can expect in taxes from recipients of the income.

-If you have been paid $10 or more for royalties, or $600 or more for other income in a calendar year by a platform—and you’re based in the US or are a US taxpayer—you should expect to receive a 1099-MISC, either through paperless delivery or paper mailing.
+• And you've been paid $10 or more for royalties or $600 or more for other income in a calendar year by a platform

 What is a 1099-K form?

 The 1099-K is a tax information form generally used to report gross payment transactions from the sales of goods and services.
 Recipients of a 1099-K are mostly businesses which have received payment using a Third Party Settlement Organization (TPSO) or third-party payment network.
-An Etsy seller, for example, would receive a 1099-K from Etsy.
+For example, an Etsy seller would receive a 1099-K from Etsy.

 Which set of tax details will be used on my 1099 tax form?

-For merchants that are set up as US Companies, Stripe will use the business tax details except when they are set up as a single member llc / sole proprietorship, in which case Stripe will use the owner’s personal tax details.
+For merchants that are set up as US companies, Stripe uses the business tax details except when they are set up as a single member LLC / sole proprietorship, in which case Stripe will use the owner’s personal tax details.
 This aligns with IRS expectations to see personal tax details on the tax forms of these types of business structures.
 For Individuals, Stripe will use the personal tax details.
 For additional information, please see the IRS website.

 The table below shows which set of tax details Stripe will use for 1099 tax reporting.